Chronic kidney disease

 A variety of different diseases can affect and cause damage to the renal parenchyma, the most common are 2:

 Chronic kidney disease can be classified in a variety of ways.
-One such classification, proposed in 2005, can be divided into five stages based on the GFR (ml/min/1.73 m2) 1:
+One such classification, initially proposed in 2005 by KDIGO and revised most recently in 2012, can be divided into stages based on the GFR (ml/min/1.73 m2) and albuminuria 1,10.

-Gadolinium contrast has been associated with nephrogenic systemic fibrosis (NSF) in the setting of chronic kidney disease.
-The threshold that is a contraindication for administration of gadolinium contrast is institution dependent and also depends on the dose and type of contrast agent being used, but a GFR of 20-30 ml/min is considered a contraindication and a GFR of 30-60 ml/min usually necessitates a smaller dose.
-Dialysis is a contraindication.
+Gadolinium-based contrast agents (GBCAs) have been associated with nephrogenic systemic fibrosis (NSF) in the setting of chronic kidney disease 8,9.
+The threshold that is a contraindication for administration of gadolinium contrast is institution dependent and also depends on the dose and type of contrast agent being used.
+Previous guidelines associated with Group I and III GBCAs consider a GFR of 20-30 ml/min a contraindication and a GFR of 30-60 ml/min usually requiring a smaller dose.
+Dialysis was a contraindication.

 Ultrasound with Doppler examination of intrarenal vessels is usually performed in patients with CKD, and it is common to have a normal exam.